nthokiesther09/Toy-code-challange-wk1/README.md

 ### Installation;

-To access this project on your local files, you can clone it using these steps;
+To access this project on your local files in your computer, you can clone it using these steps;

 -Open your terminal

 -Use this command to clone $ git clone https://github.com/nthokiesther09/Toy-code-challange-wk1.

 -This will clone the repositoty into your local folder.
+-npm install prompt-sync was applied to prompt the user to add the required inputs for the programs to generate an output.

 ### Requirements
 1.computer